Nischal-Ad/react-stater/Readme.md

 ### Helmet

-insert app name in helmet->title in common->components
+insert app name in title in common->components